vincenthuang75025/playlists/README.md

 logout screens for each page

+how do we explore new music? how do we visualize?

+massive crypto vulnerability

+some legend for users to remember how they want to use categories?

 ## Non-urgent additions

 basic css remake, esp fonts and colors

-some legend for users to remember how they want to use categories?

 import from eg. spotify or other lists, but how to get attrs? ml oof